 Merry Christmas Chalk Hoop Art from Flamingo ToesContinue to 9 of 10 below.

 For a modern take on classic holiday icons, try out these geometric Christmas patterns.
 Work them up with large, simple backstitch for a fast finish, or use satin stitch to fill in each section and give the motifs texture.
 Since the ends of the stitches are far apart, these patterns are suitable for stitching on wood and making easy ornaments.

 Becky at Patchwork Posse offers this collection of free holiday designs and each one is more charming than the last.
 The bird, tree, Santa, and snowman are kid-friendly, but they would also look adorable stitched on kitchen towels for an easy handmade gift.

-Christmas Embroidery Designs from Patchwork Posse
+Sweet and Simple Holiday Embroidery Pattern Collection from Patchwork Posse